naobservatory/p2ra/README.md

 Handle incoming reviews at least twice a day (morning and afternoon) -- slow reviews add a lot of friction.
 As a PR author you can avoid this friction by creating another branch that diverges from the code you have under review; ask Jeff to show you how if you're interested.
+Configure [notification routing](https://github.com/settings/notifications/custom_routing) on github so that work-related notifications go to your work account.

 #### Testing